Get the newsletter.

 traditional ratatouille ingredients of onion, squash, eggplant, tomatoes, garlic, herbs

-What Is in a Traditional Ratatouille Recipe?
+What Is in Ratatouille?

 Traditional ratatouille consists of a seasonal stew of late summer vegetables.
 Think tomatoes, zucchini, yellow squash, onion, tomatoes, and herbs.